-CIO/CIO.com survey, 2025
+CIO.com survey, 2025

 IBM Cost of a Data Breach Report, 2025

 A crackdown does not fix it.
-Bans move usage from channels you can audit to channels you cannot see at all.
+Bans move usage from channels you can audit to channels you can't see at all.
 The structural fix is a discovery program with explicit amnesty, a categorization framework that separates real risk from harmless productivity use, and a fast path that promotes useful shadow tools into the official toolchain before employees go back underground.

 Three structural failures produce it.
 No policy document closes any of them.

 Failure two: legal review is calibrated for the wrong decade.
-DPA reviews designed for 2018 SaaS contracts did not anticipate a category where the entire workflow gets typed into a third-party model.
+DPA reviews designed for 2018 SaaS contracts didn't anticipate a category where the entire workflow gets typed into a third-party model.
 Applying the same review cadence to a $20/month ChatGPT Plus subscription as to a $2M data warehouse is a proportionality failure.
 Shadow behavior is the second-order cost.

 Five discovery techniques, ranked by leverage and invasiveness.
 Run them in order.